 - Hot-Blooded: The Huojin philosophy lends itself to this temperament.
 While students of Tushui approach problems with careful contemplation, those who follow Huojin favor swift and decisive action.

 - Panda-ing to the Audience: One of the reasons the pandaren are controversial in the fandom.
-Whether silly fat panda people fit into Warcraft lore was a major point of debate when Mists of Pandaria was first released, and echoes of this... debate are still felt to this day.
+Whether silly fat panda people fit into Warcraft lore was a major point of debate when Mists of Pandaria was first released (the fact that the Kung Fu Panda series had come out a few years before did not help), and echoes of this... debate are still felt to this day.

 - Pragmatic Hero: Unlike the ideal Tushui, who believe that ideals and morals should be held up to the death, the Huojin believe that nothing is too much to protect the ones you love and ensure your survival.
 This is why Ji goes through the very risky plan of blowing the Skyseeker out of Shen-Zin Su's side, rather than waiting for Aysa to maybe come up with a safer plan.

 - Red Oni, Blue Oni: The philosophies of Tushui and Huojin.
 The Tushui teaches patience and forethought, to meditate and contemplate before taking action.
 The Huojin teaches that taking action in the moment is vital to protecting what one holds dear and that waiting to act is dishonorable as inaction could lead to situations becoming worse.

 - The Stoic: Several of the students of Tushui, in contrast to Hot-Blooded Huojin, who opted to join the Horde.

 Voiced by: Keone Young (English), Mikhail Georgiou (Russian)